 You don’t have to be wealthy to make a planned gift!
 In fact, you can put a planned gift in place that costs you nothing during your lifetime.
-Your gift may be designated for a particular purpose that you specify.
+You can help support the future of religious literacy for generations to come through a planned gift to Westar Institute.

-Planned giving often begins with an appreciated asset, such as stock or real estate, which would be subject to significant taxes on the capital gain.
-In many cases, planned giving allows the donor to:
+Planned giving was developed to benefit nonprofit organizations.
+It creates incentives for charitable giving through favorable tax treatment for these gifts.
+Planned giving often begins with an appreciated asses, such as stocks or real estate, which would be subject to significant taxes on the capital gain.

 Westar benefits from receiving a larger gift than what might have been affordable with a cash donation.